-Calf and heifer survivability - no. of los ses per 100 cows ca alved for the mos t recently completed 12 2 month period Appendix Calf and heifer survivability - no. of losses per 100 cows calved for the most recently completed 12 month periodCalves: 0 to 24 hrs (m & f, incl. stillborn) Calves: 24 hrs to 42 days (m & f) Heifers: 42 days to 1st calving Heifers: 1st calving to 2nd calving Cull and casualty cows - no. of culls/casual ties per 100 cows for t he most recently co ompleted 12 month period d Planned culls (not cows sold for herd reduction e.g. low yield, conformation, temperament on) Reasons: Unplanned culls e.g. infectious disease, lameness, not in calf Reasons: Casualty cows (died or killed on farm) e.g. downer cows, injuries, unexplained deaths S Reasons: Defra enforced culls e.g. bTB Reasons: General comments What changes to improve welfare have you made in the last 12 months?
-What changes to improve welfare do you intend to make in the next 12 months?
-Further advice and support Your RSPCA discuss any aspect of your welfare outcome.
-Tick if the producer would like to be contact. e assessment. · advice and support if • Tion if the producer would like to be contact Ca to discuss tileli We mare outcome les uno.
-O Contact detail In accordance with the RSPCA Welfare Sta minimum of five years.
-Please I Carried out and signed by: Title & affilia tion Version Sept 2020
+Calf and heifer survivability - no. of losses per 100 cows calved for the most recently completed 12 month period

+Calves: Calves: Heifers: Heifers:

+0 to 24 hrs (m & f, 24 hrs to 42 days 42 days to 1st 1st calving to 2nd

+incl. stillborn) (m & f) calving calving

+Cull and casualty cows - no. of culls/casualties per 100 cows for the most recently completed 12 month period

+Planned culls (not cows sold for herd reduction) e.g. low yield, conformation, temperament Reasons: Unplanned culls e.g. infectious disease, lameness, not in calf Reasons: Casualty cows (died or killed on farm) e.g. downer cows, injuries, unexplained deaths Reasons: Defra enforced culls e.g. bTB Reasons:

+General comments

+What changes to What changes to

+improve welfare improve welfare do vou

+have you made in intend to make in the

+the last 12 months? next 12 months?

+Further advice and support Your RSPCA Assured assessor can provide help and advice.
+The RSPCA can provide additional advice and support if you wish to discuss any aspect of your welfare outcome assessment

+Tick if the producer would like to be contacted to discuss their welfare outcome results: 🗌 Contact details: \\\\\\

+In accordance with the RSPCA Welfare Standards for Dairy Cattle (see standard WA 1.2) this form must be kept (a) on the farm where this assessment was carried out (b) for a minimum of five years.
+Pleas keep this form with your records, it will be required at future RSPCA Assured assessments and RSPCA monitoring visits.

+Carried out and signed by: \\\\\\ Version Sept 2020